mlflow/mlflow/docs/source/llms/transformers/task.rst

     # >>   'object': 'chat.completion',
     # >>   'usage': {'completion_tokens': 7, 'prompt_tokens': 13, 'total_tokens': 20}}]

 Note that the input and output modifications only apply when the model is loaded with :py:func:`mlflow.pyfunc.load_model()` (e.g. when serving the model with the ``mlflow models serve`` CLI tool).
-If you want to load just the raw pipeline, you can always do so via :py:func:`mlflow.transformers.load_model()`.
+If you want to load just the raw pipeline, you can use :py:func:`mlflow.transformers.load_model()`.

 Provisioned Throughput on Databricks Model Serving
 --------------------------------------------------

-`Provisioned Throughput <https://docs.databricks.com/en/machine-learning/foundation-models/deploy-prov-throughput-foundation-model-apis.html>`_ on Databricks Model Serving is a capability that optimize inference performance for foundation models with performance guarantees.
+`Provisioned Throughput <https://docs.databricks.com/en/machine-learning/foundation-models/deploy-prov-throughput-foundation-model-apis.html>`_ on Databricks Model Serving is a capability that optimizes inference performance for foundation models with performance guarantees.
 To serve Transformers models with provisioned throughput, specify ``llm/v1/xxx`` task type when logging the model.
 MLflow logs the required metadata to enable provisioned throughput on Databricks Model Serving.

 .. tip::

-    When logging foundation models, you can use ``save_pretrained=False`` to avoid creating a local copy of the model weights for saving time and disk space.
+    When logging large models, you can use ``save_pretrained=False`` to avoid creating a local copy of the model weights for saving time and disk space.
 Please refer to the :ref:`documentation <transformers-save-pretrained-guide>` for more details.

 FAQ
 ---